snakajima/SNNet/README.md

 }
 ```

-If you have only one server, or a server to deal with often, you may choose to specify a root URL at SNNet.apiRoot so that you can use relative URLs like below.
-Please be aware that SNNet.apiRoot is global and thread unsafe.
+If you have only one server to access (or a server to access often), you may choose to specify the root URL at *SNNet.apiRoot* so that you can use relative URLs like below.
+Please be aware that *SNNet.apiRoot* is global and thread unsafe.

 ```
 SNNet.apiRoot = NSURL(string:"https://www.google.com")!
 SNNet.get("/webhp", params: [ "q":"Hello World" ]) { (url, err) -> (Void) in
-    if let error = err {
-        // Handle error
     ...
-    } else {
-        // Process the GET result in a file specified by url ...
 }
-}
 ```

 It also supports HTTP POST, PUT and DELETE.
-Use post, put, and delete functions respectedly.
+Use *post*, *put*, and *delete* functions respectedly.